OWRC/info/hydrographseparation/index.md

 <!-- ![Linsley and Franzini, 1964](fig/pinder1.png) -->
 <img src="fig/pinder1.png" width="500" />

-> *Note for reference to the image above: "direct runoff" = quickflow, and "ground-water runoff" = slowflow.*
+> *Note for reference to the image above: "direct runoff" = quickflow, and "ground-water runoff" = slowflow.* Linsley and Franzini (1964)

 # Algorithms